Most laws are standardized across the country, but in states like Texas, some laws can be different or unique to that state. Be aware!

 It is illegal to text while driving in Texas.
 Fines range from $25 for a first offense to thousands of dollars and time in jail for repeat offenders or those who cause accidents while texting and driving.
 It is legal to use a cell phone for talking while driving in Texas.

-A good criminal attorney will tell you that knowing the law is a good way to avoid trouble but knowing it well can help to mitigate any damages sustained by knowingly or unknowingly breaking it.
+Any good criminal attorney will tell you that knowing the law is a good way to avoid trouble but knowing it well can help to mitigate any damages sustained by knowingly or unknowingly breaking it.
 Whatever the case may be, people often find that legal representation helps them to feel as though they have a powerful advocate on their side while they are squaring off against the state in a legal proceeding.
+For those who have previous convictions in Texas, it may be possible to get their criminal record removed from public view by having expungement lawyers file legal documents in court for expungement review.